geeqcorp/poc-node/README.md

 # GEEQ Proof of Concept
-## Validating node & Hub
+## Validating Node & Hub

-The base code is being written, we expect an initial commit to be pushed in mid-June.
+The base code is being written, we expect an initial commit to be pushed in mid-July.